 If you’re interested in learning to code, you might be wondering how long it’s going to take before you’re bragging about your Java skills to all your techie friends.
-Most coders agree that it takes three to six months to be comfortable with the basics of coding.
-But you can learn coding faster or slower depending on your preferred pace.

 We’ll take a look at the key skills, tools, and lingo you’ll use as a coder, as well as the best learning options currently available.